Go REST API with gRPC and MongoDB

 Once the proto file is created, we can generate the protobuf stubs using buf generate.
 This will generate a couple of files with code that we should not edit.
 It generates:

-user.pb.go - a file which contains protocol buffer code populate, serialize, and retrieve request and response message types.
+- user.pb.go - a file that contains protocol buffer code populate, serialize, and retrieve request and response message types.